How the healthcare industry is evolving with Werner Boeing, CEO at evisory

 The challenge of measuring healthcare outcomes

-“That’s’ a very important question.
-Everyone agrees on the move to patient-centered care that targets the individual and provides the help they need,” Werner answers.
-"We also need to measure its efficacy, and reward outcome rather than input.
+“Everyone agrees on the move to patient-centered care that targets the individual and provides the help they need,” Werner says.
+“We also need to measure its efficacy, and reward outcomes rather than input.
 But agreeing on what we all want is the easy part.”

-Werner continues, “What we need are data capabilities and the ability to model, and more of a B2B mindset.
-We need to think about how to structure contracts with agreed-upon KPIs that can be used to measure outcomes.
+“What we need are data capabilities and the ability to model—as well as more of a B2B mindset,” he continues.
+“We need to think about how to structure contracts with agreed-upon KPIs that can be used to measure outcomes.
 And how do we monitor progress toward those KPIs?
-We need to move away from the yearly meetings where we talk about how much product you’ve delivered and instead create an ongoing engagement focused on outcomes.”
+We need to move away from the yearly meetings where we talk about how much product you’ve delivered, and instead create an ongoing engagement focused on outcomes.”

 Contract flexibility enables greater collaboration

-The ecosystem can be viewed as a metaphor for our need to solve more complex problems and bring different people together, both legally and commercially.
+The ecosystem can be viewed as a metaphor for our need to solve more complex problems and bring different parties together, both legally and commercially.
 Contracts shouldn’t limit our ability to enable collaborations.
 We need to create environments with flexible contracting that can easily adjust as needed.

 Digital solutions enhance customer experience

-True customer centricity requires an “altruistic data culture”
+True customer-centricity requires an “altruistic data culture”

-“I think this is one of the “Holy Grail” questions in our industry, and the answer starts with an altruistic data culture,” said Werner.
+“Creating a truly customer-centric organization starts with an altruistic data culture,” Werner says.
 “What I mean by that is, regardless of what role you play and whether you benefit directly, every individual should be motivated to maintain accurate data, add to it, characterize the context, and teach other people the value of the data.
-This kind of altruistic behavior is highly desired but rarely found, so we need to help people understand this.”
+This kind of altruistic behavior is highly desirable but rarely found, so we need to help people understand this.”

 No single system should drive critical decisions

 It’s not only about the sophistication of the system, because each one has a different focus.
-Operationally, the ERP system gives you a very precise picture of what has happened and what’s happening now, but it’s a very conservative view.
+Operationally, the ERP system gives you a very precise picture of what has happened and what’s happening now—but it’s a very conservative view.
 On the CRM side, things tend to be a lot more future-oriented and optimistic, because sales teams rely on the system for prospecting and forecasting future sales.